WWRL

-WWRL (1600 AM) is a commercial radio station licensed to New York City.
-WWRL airs an all-news radio format as an affiliate of the Black Information Network (BIN).
-The station is owned by iHeartMedia, Inc.
+WWRL (1600 kHz) is a commercial AM radio station licensed to New York, New York, owned by iHeartMedia, Inc. The station airs an all-news radio format as an affiliate of the Black Information Network (BIN).

-By day, WWRL broadcasts at 25,000 watts; at night, to protect other stations on 1600 AM, it reduces power to 5,000 watts.
-It uses a directional antenna at all times.
-The transmitter is on Radio Avenue in Secaucus, New Jersey, near the Hackensack River.

-In addition to a standard analog transmission, WWRL programming is also carried on the third HD subchannel of WWPR-FM, and is available online via iHeartRadio.

-Overview

 Founded in 1926, WWRL originally had a multi-lingual format serving the various ethnic communities of New York City.
-The station took on a mostly Spanish identity in the 1950s, then became primarily oriented towards African Americans living in New York City in the mid-1960s, under the direction of news director Dick London, who invited community leaders to voice their concerns publicly on air, as the station became an advocate for legislative change.
+The station took on a mostly Spanish identity in the 1950s, then became primarily oriented towards African Americans in the mid-1960s, under the direction of news director Dick London, who invited community leaders to voice their concerns publicly on air, as the station became an advocate for legislative change.
 The music and news advocacy was an integral part of the Black American community.
 WWRL played R&B music from 1964 to 1982, before changing to urban contemporary gospel music and religious programming from 1982 to 1997.

 After a brief return to R&B in the late 1990s, WWRL gradually de-emphasized music in favor of more talk radio programming.
 In 2006, WWRL replaced 1190 WLIB as the flagship station for the Air America Radio network and retained a progressive talk radio format for seven years.

 From 2014 to 2016, WWRL had a regional Mexican music format before changing to South Asian programming as an affiliate of Radio Zindagi.
-Since November 2, 2020, the station has served as the New York City outlet for iHeartRadio's Black Information Network service.
+Since 2020, the station has served as the New York City outlet for iHeartRadio's Black Information Network service.
+Ethel Merman began her career singing on WWRL; notable hosts in WWRL's history include Frankie Crocker, Al Sharpton, Steve Malzberg, Mark Riley, and Richard Bey.

 History

 Early history (1926–1963)

 Founded by radio enthusiast William Reuman, doing business as Woodside Radio Laboratory, WWRL signed on at midnight on August 26, 1926, from a studio and transmitter located in his home at 41-30 58th Street in Woodside, Queens.
-It originally broadcast on 1160 kilocycles.
-The station later shared the 1120 kHz frequency with four other AM stations.
+It originally broadcast on 1160 kHz.
 In its first year of operation, WWRL broadcast live musical performances, usually from Reuman's friends and neighbors.
 Among them were Astoria singer Ethel Zimmerman, who would later achieve stardom as Ethel Merman.